Keiko at the Oregon Coast Aquarium. Photo by Kim Bartlett – Animal People, Inc. on Flickr, Creative Commons license (CC BY-NC 2.0)

 If you’ve read my Orca series, then you understand why it is wrong to make them perform for humans and keep them in captivity.
 Cetaceans cannot thrive in concrete tanks.
 There just isn’t enough space for them to swim and get enough physical exercise.
 Years of breeding and artificial insemination caused cetaceans to breed too young, too inexperienced, and without the choice of when and with whom to breed with.
 Mothers and calves are regularly separated when the calf is only a few years old.
 Some cetaceans are forced to live alone, causing depression in these highly social, intelligent, and emotional creatures.
 After decades of observation, it is obvious to many how cetaceans are suffering in marine amusement parks.
 But now we have a chance to make it right.

 “How can it be morally right for us to do to others, even when those others aren’t human, something we would consider devastating if it happened to us?
 That comparison isn’t anthropomorphism.
-It’s empathy.” -Dr. Naomi A. Rose
+It’s empathy.” -Dr. Naomi A. Rose4

 A beluga whale on display at MarineLand Canada.
-Credit: Jo-Anne McArthur / We
+Credit: Jo-Anne McArthur / We Animals Media

 Purpose of a Sanctuary